dimi309/small3d-samples/README.md

 Building
 --------
 Create a directory called *deps* inside the game project's root directory.
-Build the small3d framework and copy the resulting *include*, *lib* and *shaders* directories from the small3d *build* directory to the *deps* directory created.
+Build small3d and copy the resulting *include*, *lib* and *shaders* directories from the small3d *build* directory to the *deps* directory created.
 Then from the game project's root directory, do the following:

 	mkdir build
     cd build